 Karen Hutchinson (NVQ Level3 in Childcare Learning and Development) has many years experience working in different educational settings as a Learning support for children with autism.
 Karen has a BTech qualification in caring for people enduring mental health problems and has also spent several years working as a Home Carer, supporting people with disabilities to enable them to live independent lives.

 Alex Ludlam (BA Hons with QTS in Primary Education) qualified as a teacher in 2003 and has taught in primary schools in a neighbouring authority ever since.
 After working with many children with an autism diagnosis in a mainstream setting, Alex is now using her teaching skills and experience as a Learning Mentor within the Bright Futures team.
 Alex also has a middle management role, overseeing staff delivery of and monitoring pupils’ progress in Key Skills.
+Alex is currently on maternity leave and will return in 2018.

 Christina Stocks (BA Hons Journalism) provides Administrative, PR and Marketing Support to the team at Bright Futures.
 With over 15 years’ Public Relations, Marketing, Events and Communications experience, Christina uses her knowledge and contacts to help promote and publicise the school.